 The most show-stopping feature in the redesign is also our most customizable.
 The ceiling installation, which is the first of its kind in the province and was designed by Sarah Ward, is a gorgeous blank slate that allows for endless possibilities.
 Lighting can be used within the installation to set or change the tone of your event, to highlight brand colours, to work in tandem with entertainment or programming – whatever your imagination can dream up, we’re ready to make happen.

-New benches chicly recessed into the walls of the pre-function space allow for comfortable interactions between guests during breaks or before your event starts, and are equipped with accessible charging outlets.
-Newly renovated washrooms are bright and spacious, planned with a focus on accessibility.
+Benches chicly recessed into the walls of the pre-function space allow for comfortable interactions between guests during breaks or before your event starts, and are equipped with accessible charging outlets.
+Our washrooms are bright and spacious, planned with a focus on accessibility.

 Led by a cutting-edge team of Canadian women.